soundz77/Node-js-Rest-API/README.md

 A modular Express REST API featuring logging (to file/console) and global error handling.
 Envalid is used for environment variable validation.

-Authentication is implemented with passport.js and passport-local-mongoose.
+Authentication is implemented with passport.js, passport-local-mongoose and express-session.
 Routes can be protected and require a MongoDB connection so that users can register for access.

 ## Getting Started